City Limits – in the heart of the city

 Parc Kaltreis, Bonnevoie

-- Where: 60 Boulevard Kaltreis, 1881 Luxembourg (map).
+• Where: 60 Boulevard Kaltreis, 1881 Luxembourg.
 Plenty of street parking available.

 Castle Park, Belair

-This playground in Belair was recently jazzed up and is now a fabulous playground created in the theme of a Castle.
-It looks hugely impressive and is fantastic for children.
-The castle has all sorts of passageways, bridges, ropes, ladders and slides (warning: it’s a tight squeeze for adults to fit through the castle so rescuing stuck little ones can be … challenging!).
-There is a wobbly carriage, wooden horses, swings, seesaw, a sandpit and dotted around the castle your little ones can try and find the castle mice, chickens, knights, King & Queen, kitchen and even a prison.
-Lots of fun.
+Do your kids love playing knights, princesses, or princes?
+They will LOVE this castle themed playground in Belair.
+This is a super impressive playground with a large castle at the center complete with passageways, bridges, ropes, ladders and slides (warning: it’s a tight squeeze for adults to fit through the castle so rescuing stuck little ones can be … challenging!).
+Your kids should be on the lookout for the castle mice, chickens, knights, King & Queen, kitchen and even a prison.

-- Where: Rue Charlemagne, Belair (map).
+• Where: Rue Charlemagne, Belair.
 You can park on the roads around the playground (you must pay to park on weekdays).

 Parc Tony Neuman, Limpertsberg

-- Where: Avenue de la Faïencerie, Limpertsberg (map).
+• Where: Avenue de la Faïencerie, Limpertsberg.
 You can park on the roads around the playground (you must pay to park on weekdays).

-- Where: between Rue Henri Dunant and Rue des Romains, Strassen (map).
+• Where: between Rue Henri Dunant and Rue des Romains, Strassen.
 You can park on the roads around the park, or at the little on road carpark by the Henri Dunant entrance.

-You’ve probably noticed that pretty much every Commune in Luxembourg has an amazing playground in it.
-The one in Cessange is no exception.
-Great climbing towers, tunnels and all the usual playground paraphernalia.
-Cessange also has a nice park along the river if you fancy something else.
+You’ve probably noticed that almost every Commune in Luxembourg features an incredible playground.
+The Cessange playground is no exception.
+The playground features climbing towers, tunnels and other typical playground equipment.
+If you are looking for a scenic walk, Cessange also has a lovely park along the river.

-- Where: the playground is just behind 223 Rue de Cessange, Cessange (map).
-Park can be accessed from roads around it (map).
+• Where: the playground is just behind 223 Rue de Cessange, Cessange.
+Park can be accessed from roads around it.

-- Where: Just after the Aral petrol station on Avenue Grand-Duc Jean, Howald (map)
+• Where: Just after the Aral petrol station, to the left, on Avenue Grand-Duc Jean, Howald

 Farm Park, Gasperich Playground

-- Where: You can park on the roads around the playground (you must pay to park on weekdays).
-Look at the end of rue d’allemont, at the end of rue jean pierre koltz or rue abbe francois lascombes (map).
+• Where: You can park on the roads around the playground (you must pay to park on weekdays).
+Look at the end of Rue d’Allemont, at the end of Rue Jean Pierre Koltz or Rue Abbe Francois Lascombes.

 Airport Park, Cents Playground

-- Where: you can park on the roads around the playground (you must pay to park on weekdays).
-The playground is on Op der Heed (map) which is a residential cul-de-sac so parking is limited.
+• Where: you can park on the roads around the playground (you must pay to park on weekdays).
+The playground is on Op der Heed which is a residential cul-de-sac so parking is limited.

 Mondorf Le Bain